Run VMware Player as a Windows Service with AlwaysUp

 VMware Player Windows Service: Running

-You can interact with the VMware Player console by selecting Application > Restart "VM Appliance" in this session, which will quickly stop it and start it again on your desktop.
+If you do wish to see the console window, select Application > Restart "VM Appliance" in this session, which will quickly stop your VM and start it again on your desktop.

 VMware Player Windows Service: Running on the Desktop